yaroslaff/fastapi-simple-auth-dark/README.md

-# default basic theme for fastapi-simple-auth
+# default DARK basic theme for fastapi-simple-auth

 ## How to create/use custom theme: